joy2018wang/datalakeproject/README.md

 # ETL pipeline
-- Create Redshift cluster with proper setting and property
+- Read song data from JSON files stored in AWS S3
-- Create all the tables
+- Create tables from song data
-- Copy event data from LOG_DATA JSON files to staging_events
+- Read log data from JSON files stored in AWS S3
-- Copy song data from SONG_DATA JSON FILES to staging_songs
+- Create tables from log data and from song data
-- Insert into FACT and dimension tables from the two staging tables